Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How noticeable is motion transfer for couples?

-Can I use the 14.5" height on an adjustable base?
+Can I use the 14.5-inch height on an adjustable base?

-No. Only the 11.5-inch height is designed to work with adjustable bases.
+No. Only the 11.5-inch Saatva Classic is designed for use with an adjustable base.

 Previous post